-There is really nothing like a pie!
+There is really nothing like a fruit pie!

 I think that a pie is the ultimate winter comfort food; endlessly adaptable, comforting, and with a few cheat ingredients very very easy to make.
 The simplest pie is a pot pie: a pot of delicious sweet or savoury filling covered with a sheet of pastry and baked.
 Quick and easy, and with only a pastry topping there are no dreaded soggy bottoms.

-These simple pot pies need only 4 ingredients, two of which are from the freezer (the puff pastry and the frozen berries) and were created for Iceland for their #PowerOfFrozen campaign for British Pie Week.
+These simple pot pies need only 4 ingredients, two of which are from the freezer (the puff pastry and the frozen berries).
 I am a great fan of using my freezer for storing ingredients as well as leftovers and some convenience foods.
-Like many people we led busy lives, we are often away and our plans can change at the last minute.
+Like many people we lead busy lives, we are often away and our plans can change at the last minute.
 With a well stocked freezer of freshly frozen fresh food I can pull a balanced meal together quickly from ingredients I have in the flat.
 Frozen food will last for longer, and modern blast freezing techniques mean that fresh ingredients have their nutrients, taste and texture locked in.

 A packet of mixed berries can be used in a fruit pie, in a smoothie for breakfast, made into a compote to top porridge or cereal, or a sauce to serve with ice cream – a simple step towards your 5-a-day – and at £1.50 for a 500g bag considerably cheaper than fresh berries.

-- 2 apples - peeled, cored and cut into 1cm pieces
+- 2 apples - peeled (cored and cut into 1cm pieces)

-- 340g | 2 cups frozen mixed berries
+- 340 g | 2 cups frozen mixed berries

 - 3 heaped dsp sugar

-- ½ block frozen puff pastry - defrosted
+- 1/2 block frozen puff pastry - defrosted

 - Place the apples, frozen berries and sugar into a pan, add a little water.
 Cover and cook over a gentle heat until defrosted and soft.